-Having fixed the terminology, we finish our preliminaries by recalling the following result of effective descent morphisms for pseudopullbacks of categories:
+Having fixed the terminology, we begin by recalling the following result of effective descent morphisms for pseudopullbacks of categories:

 \begin{proposition}[{\cite[Theorem 1.6]{Luc18a}}] If we have pseudopullback diagram of categories with pullbacks and pullback preserving functors

 and a morphism \( f \) of \( \cat A \) such that \begin{itemize}[label=--] \item \( Ff \) and \( Gf \) are effective descent morphisms, and \item \( KFf \iso HGf \) is a descent morphism, \end{itemize} then \( f \) is an effective descent morphism. \end{proposition}